UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 Who is eligible for Texas Medicaid?

 Medicaid eligibility for Texas residents requires the applicant to be a Texas resident and be 65 years old or older.
-If under 65, they must be pregnant or taking care of a child under 18, blind or disabled, have a family member who’s disabled, or be over 65.
+If under 65, they must be pregnant or caring for a child under 18, blind or disabled, have a family member who’s disabled, or be over 65.

 How To Buy Affordable Individual and Family Health Insurance Plans In Texas?